x676f64/Testssl.sh-JSON-Merger/README.md

 - Host vs. Ciphers
 - Host vs. CipherTests (currently exports ciphers with < 129 bits; can be changed in the testssl2xlsx_v2.py script)

+Note: Spread sheet cells may need futher formatting in order to display data correctly.